 About me

-My research interests include social dynamics, collective intelligence, and action coordination in goal-oriented settings.
-I harness dynamical nonlinear methods to capture the wildness and variability that is deep-rooted in social events.
+My academic research interests include social dynamics, collective intelligence, and action coordination in goal-oriented settings.
+I harness dynamical nonlinear methods and machine learning to capture the wildness and variability that is deep-rooted in sociality.
 I integrate traditional laboratory experiments and naturally occurring datasets to investigate social coordination from new perspectives.
-Through these, my work disentangles the particular contexts and constraints which give rise to emergent coordination strategies, in turn leading to increased efficiency and better health outcomes in work groups.
+Through these, my work disentangles the particular contexts and constraints which give rise to emergent coordination strategies, in turn leading to increased efficiency and better outcomes in groups.